How is thyroid cancer treated?

 - Removing all or most of your thyroid (thyroidectomy).
 Usually this cures the cancer, especially if it’s found early.

 - You might also have surgery to remove lymph nodes in your neck to test them for cancer cells.

 Radioactive iodine therapy can destroy tiny amounts of normal thyroid tissue or cancer cells, if any, left behind after surgery.
 As a result, it reduces the risk of the cancer recurring or spreading elsewhere.

 Most patients receive thyroid hormone therapy after surgery.
 Once your thyroid gland is removed, you can no longer make thyroid hormones, so you will need to replace them by taking medication for the rest of your life.
 It is not a cancer treatment as such.

-These treatment are for the most common thyroid cancer – papillary thyroid cancer.
+These treatments are for the most common thyroid cancer – papillary thyroid cancer.
 Medullary, anaplastic and lymphoma thyroid cancers are treated differently.
 Tests and treatments for these rarer types are different.

-Your medical team will give you more information or you can call our Cancer Nurseline on 1800 200 700 to speak to a cancer nurse.
+Your medical team will give you more information or you can call our Support Line on 1800 200 700 to speak to a cancer nurse.